Characterizing FaaS Workflows on Public Clouds: The Good, the Bad and the Ugly: Empirical Results and Analysis

 Given the newer CPU architecture of Azure containers, functions on Azure perform faster than AWS.
 This is seen in Fig.~\ref{fig:singleton-wf-exec-cpu-times:zoom-out}, where AWS functions take longer or are comparable to Azure functions.
-This is more acute for numerical functions such as matrix multiplication (MMUL), Page Rank (PGRK), FFT and ML inferencing (RNET, MNET, ANET), which benefit from the faster processors, e.g., PGRK on AWS takes $0.90s$, while for AzS and AzN it takes $\approx 0.09s$ on the AMD container and $\approx 0.30s$ on the Intel container.
+This is more acute for numerical functions such as matrix multiplication (MMUL), Page Rank (PGRK), FFT, and ML inferencing (RNET, MNET, ANET), which benefit from the faster processors, e.g., PGRK on AWS takes $0.90s$, while for AzS and AzN it takes $\approx 0.09s$ on the AMD container and $\approx 0.30s$ on the Intel container.

-This \textit{hardware heterogeneity} is also present in other global data centers, which impacts the performance of functions (Fig.~\ref{fig:appendix-plot-1} in Appendix~\ref{sec:appendix-func-variability-plots}).
-In US East, AWS has 4 different CPU architectures for Lambda functions (Intel Xeon @ 2.5, 2.9 and 3GHz and AMD EPYC) while Azure has 3 Intel Xeon CPUs (E5-2673 v4 @ 2.3GHz, Platinum 8272CL @ 2.60GHz and Platinum 8171M @ 2.60GHz).
-In Central Europe, AWS has 3 Intel CPUs (Intel Xeon @ 2.5, 2.9 and 3GHz) while Azure runs only only 1 hardware type (AMD EPYC 7763).

-Such function performance directly affects the E2E latencies of application workflows.
+This \textit{hardware heterogeneity} is also present in other global regions, with 3--4 architectures in US East and Central EU for both CSP, which impacts the performance of functions \modc{(Fig.~\ref{fig:appendix-plot-1} in Appendix~\ref{sec:appendix-func-variability-plots})}.
+Such function performance directly affects the E2E latencies of workflows.
 In Fig.~\ref{fig:graph-img-wf-exec-times}, we show \textit{function execution times} for all functions of the Graph and Image workflows.
 These reaffirm that Azure functions perform faster than AWS functions.
 E.g., RNET in the Image workflow takes $1.99s$ on AWS while AzS and AzN take $\approx0.4s$ on AMD and $1.2s$ on Intel.
 These cumulative function execution times also affect the E2E workflow latency, based on functions that lie on its critical path.
-This critical path functions time (excluding inter-function time) for Graph and Image workflows is slower of AWS at $2.19s$ and $5.78s$, and faster for Azure at $0.61s$ and $2.42s$ on AMD and $0.95s$ and $3.15s$ on Intel.
+This critical path functions time (excluding inter-function time) for Graph and Image workflows is slower on AWS at $2.19s$ and $5.78s$, and faster on Azure at $0.61s$ and $2.42s$ on AMD and $0.95s$ and $3.15s$ on Intel.